waldur/waldur-docs/docs/admin-guide/mastermind-configuration/configuration-guide.md

 Type: List[Tuple[str, str]], default value: (('en', 'English'), ('et', 'Eesti'))

 The list is a list of two-tuples in the format (language code, language name) – for example, ('ja', 'Japanese').
 This specifies which languages are available for language selection.

+#### LANGUAGE_CODE

+Type: str, default value: en

+Represents the name of a default language.

 #### USE_PROTECTED_URL